-A Department of the Regional University System of Oklahoma Notes to Financial Statements June 30, 2022
+(A Department of The Regional University System of Oklahoma)

+Notes to Financial Statements

+June 30, 2023

+Scholarship Discounts and Allowances: Student tuition and fee revenues, and certain other revenues from students, are reported net of scholarship discounts and allowances in the statements of revenues, expenses, and changes in net position.
+Scholarship discounts and allowances are the difference between the stated charge for goods and services provided by the University and the amount that is paid by students and/or third parties making payments on the students' behalf.
 Certain governmental grants, such as Pell grants, and other federal, state or nongovernmental programs, are recorded as nonoperating revenues in the University's financial statements.
 To the extent that revenues from such programs are used to satisfy tuition and fees and other student charges, the University has recorded a scholarship discount and allowance.

 Deferred Inflows of Resources: Deferred inflows are the acquisition of net position by the University that are applicable to a future reporting period.
-At June 30, 2022, the University's deferred inflows of resources were comprised of deferred gains on the restructuring of certain long term debt.
+At June 30, 2023, the University's deferred inflows of resources were comprised of deferred gains on the restructuring of certain long term debt.